Teenage singer's apology sparks China-Taiwan discord as island elects new president

 China and Taiwan traded accusations after Chou Tzuyu, the only Taiwanese member of Twice, released a video late on Friday in which she said she feels proud to be Chinese and that there is only one China, after she held the flag on a television show.

-The video, showing Tzuyu in a plain black sweater apologising and bowing, quickly went viral, some media reports said. here
+The video, showing Tzuyu in a plain black sweater apologizing and bowing, quickly went viral, some media reports said. here

 The issue is sensitive in self-ruled Taiwan - and could play into how people vote - where many people resent China’s claims on their island and feel proud to be called Taiwanese rather than Chinese.